catplot/genome-reference-builder/README.md

 ## ⚙️ Configuration

 The pipeline uses a configuration file (`config.yaml`) to specify the reference genomes and indexing tools.
-This file is included in the repository and is already set up for the **May 2024 GENCODE versions** of human and mouse genomes.
+This file is included in the repository and is already set up for the **October 2024 GENCODE versions** of human and mouse genomes.
 No further modifications to the configuration are required unless you want to adjust specific paths or parameters.

 ## 🚀 Usage